EspressoSystems/HotShot/README.md

 ```
 export RUSTFLAGS='--cfg async_executor_impl="tokio" --cfg async_channel_impl="tokio"' # export RUSTFLAGS so the editor is aware of extra flags
 nvim # launch text editor of choice.
 We choose neovim in this example
-unset RUSTFLAGS # Unset rustflags so we may continue to use the justfile without confusing it
+unset RUSTFLAGS # Unset rustflags so we may continue to use the justfile.
+The justfile sets these particular config options
 ```

-Be sure t

 # Debugging